localsend/localsend/README.md

 ### Bug fixes and improvements

 - **Bug Fixes:** If you find a bug, please create a pull request with a clear description of the issue and how to fix it.
 - **Improvements:** Have an idea for how to improve LocalSend?
-Please create an issue first so we can discuss why the improvement is needed.
+Please create an issue first, so we can discuss why the improvement is needed.

 For more information, see the [contributing guide](https://github.com/localsend/localsend/blob/main/CONTRIBUTING.md).